 In the meantime, we’ve compiled a list of frequently asked questions to keep you moving in the right direction:

 1) Why should I hire a mover?

 It may seem more intuitive and cost-effective to rent a truck and handle the move yourself, but this often neglects the unexpected logistics and equipment required for a successful, stress-free move.
-Professional movers already have the experienced staff, equipment, and properly fitted trucks to handle the job.
-Hiring one also means the physical stress from a move is contracted out, reducing the chance for physical injury.
+Professional movers already have experienced staff, equipment, and properly fitted trucks to handle the job.
+Hiring one also means the physical stress from a move is contracted out, reducing the chance of physical injury.
 It’s often a more worthwhile investment, as it means you can spend time focusing on and planning other important details of your move.

 2) What does it cost to move?

 A professional mover should offer you a free quote in writing before your move, and the best way to ensure it’s accurate is to have them evaluate the items in person.
 The scales vary widely depending on the size of a home and the distance moved, but on average, a moving company will charge between $1000 and $6000.
 Local moves are usually based on the time it takes and the size of the moving crew, while long-distance moves are determined by the weight and move distance.